cabb99/qvalue/docs/source/dev.rst

   - **API Reference**: Document the ``qValue`` class and helper functions.

 - **Integration with other tools**:
   - **OpenAWSEM / AWSEMtools**: Integrate Q-value analysis with OpenAWSEM for easy calculations.
+There is a working version of this here: https://github.com/dingedrice/Contacts.

 ----